 There’s just something about two people in a fistfight that’s irresistible to watch.
 We can’t look away.
 There’s something about the sound of a sliding barstool, the rising tide of voices shouting, and the sudden rush of action in one spot that is just pure entertainment.

-In May 1864, Union and Confederate armies clashed in a dense wooded area known as “The Wilderness” over the course of three days.
-More than 120,000 Yankees fought some 65,000 Rebels to an ultimately inconclusive result.
+In May 1864, Union and Confederate armies clashed in a dense wooded area known as “The Wilderness.”
+Over the course of three days, more than 120,000 Yankees fought some 65,000 rebels to an ultimately inconclusive result.
 Both sides took tens of thousands of killed and wounded, and the Union Army of the Potomac pushed further into Virginia.

 As the two sides clashed near a gully in the field, a Union soldier hid there to avoid being captured by the enemy.
 Then a Confederate soldier threw himself into the gully to avoid the hail of Union bullets coming toward him.
 They were the only two in the gully and didn’t even see one another.

 They were halfway between both sides of the battle, in full view of everyone in each opposing army.
-And the men in each of those armies stopped fighting the Civil War to watch a fistfight.
+And the men in each of those armies stopped fighting the actual Civil War to watch their fistfight.
 All the other soldiers even ran up to get a better view of the fight.

 Did I mention the Civil War stopped to watch this fight?